-Laura C. Saunders Elementary School is a full service, federally funded school which serves 1021 students including standard curriculum students, ESE (Exceptional Student Education) students, ESOL (English for Speakers of Other Languages) students, and economically disadvantaged students.
-The ethnic/racial makeup of the student population is 52 percent Black, 47 percent Hispanic, and one percent other.
-Ninety nine point three percent of the school's population is eligible for free or reduced rate lunch.
-The mobility rate of the school is 45 percent.
+Laura C. Saunders Elementary School is a full service, federally funded school which serves 942 students including standard curriculum students, ESE (Exceptional Student Education) students, ESOL (English for Speakers of Other Languages) students, and economically disadvantaged students.
+The ethnic/racial makeup of the student population is 52 percent Black, 46 percent Hispanic, and one percent white and less than one percent other.
+Ninety eight point nine percent of the school's population is eligible for free or reduced rate lunch.
+The mobility rate of the school is 46 percent.
 The State Attorney's Truancy Intervention Program is in place at the school.

 The faculty and staff at Laura C. Saunders are as diverse as the student body.
-Twenty six percent of the faculty is White, 33 percent Black, 40 percent Hispanic and one percent other.
-Forty three percent of the teachers hold advanced degrees, 33 percent have their Masters and ten percent have a Specialist or Doctorate.
-The average teaching experience is 8 years.
-This year, 16.4 percent of the faculty are beginning teachers.
+Twenty four percent of the faculty is White, 36 percent Black, 38 percent Hispanic and two percent other.
+Thirty seven percent of the teachers hold advanced degrees, 30 percent have their Masters and seven percent have a Specialist or Doctorate.
+The average teaching experience is nine years.
+This year, 18.4 percent of the faculty are beginning teachers.

-Laura C. Saunders houses three Pre K units, as well as eight Kindergarten classes.
-Furthermore, there are nine first grade, seven second grade and eight grade classes, respectively.
-Additionally, there are five fourth grade classes and six fifth grade classes.
-Also at Laura C. Saunders, there are three self-contained EH (Emotionally Handicapped) units, and three VE (Varying Exceptionalities) units.
-There are also four TEAM classes.
+Laura C. Saunders houses three Pre K units, as well as seven Kindergarten homerooms.
+Furthermore, there are eight first grade, eight second grade and eight third grade homerooms, respectively.
+Additionally, there are five fourth grade homerooms and five fifth grade homerooms.
+Also at Laura C. Saunders, there are three self-contained EH (Emotionally Handicapped) units.
+Laura C. Saunders is uses a full inclusion model with five full time co-teachers in the third through fifth grade classes.
+There are also five TEAM classes.
 Servicing the students in bilingual education are four Spanish S/SL teachers, one ESOL teacher and one CCHL (Curriculum Content in the Home Language) teacher.
-There are two math facilitators as well as two reading coaches, and one Guidance Counselor.
-Moreover, there is one Full Service Coordinator and one on-site Social Worker.
-Additionally, there are seven special area teachers, instructing the students in the fine arts and physical education.
-One Science Lab teacher provides students in grades four and five, one hour of hands-on science a week.
+There is one math facilitator as well as two reading coaches, and one Guidance Counselor.
+Moreover, there is one shared on-site Social Worker who is at the school 2 1⁄2 days a week.
+Additionally, there are seven special area teachers instructing the students in the fine arts and physical education.
+One Science Lab/Math teacher provides students in grades four and five, one hour of hands-on science a week.
 Full time reading tutors and paraprofessionals are assigned to grades to help deliver the guided reading component as well as the Intensive Care Unit tutoring.